Transparent dark purple Travel Guide by Insurte logo

 For example, if you're planning to spend more than 90 days in Austria, for any reason, and are not an EU/EEA/Schengen country citizen, you must apply for a visa.

 In short, different visas grant you different permissions.
-For example, one visa could allow you to become a student in Austria while another could allow you to work there.
+For example, one visa could allow you to study in Austria while another could allow you to work there.

-To stay in Austria for more than 6 months, you will need to apply for a Type D visa, also called a national visa.
-However, it's important to note that a Type D visa generally only allows you to stay in Austria for 6 months, maximum, and cannot be renewed.
+To stay in Austria for more than three months, you will need to apply for a Type D visa, also called a national visa.
+However, it's important to note that a Type D visa generally only allows you to stay in Austria for a maximum of six months and cannot be renewed.
 However, there are some cases where it can be valid for up to 12 months.

-If you want to stay in Austria for longer than 6 months, you will need to apply for a residence permit.
+If you want to stay in Austria for longer than 6 months, you typically need to apply for a residence permit.

-When you apply for a long stay visa for Austria, there are a couple of sets of requirements that you will need to meet to be eligible.
+When you apply for a long-stay visa for Austria, there are a couple of sets of requirements that you will need to meet.

 The first set of requirements is a general set that applies to everyone.
 The second set applies to each specific type of visa.
 A study visa will have different requirements than a work visa, for example.

-In order to be eligible to apply, you must meet both the general requirements and the ones specific to the visa that you are going to apply for.
+In order to be eligible, you need to meet both the general requirements and the ones specific to the visa that you are going to apply for.

 The general requirements are:

-• A verifiable and plausible reason to stay in Austria.
+• A verifiable and plausible reason to stay in Austria (to work, study, join your spouse, etc.).

 • A valid passport that meets the following requirements:

-• A recent, passport-sized photo that is compliant with ICAO standards.
+• A recent, passport-sized photo compliant with ICAO standards.

 • Proof of the ability to financially sustain yourself during your long stay in Austria (accommodations, food, travel expenses, etc.).